unyt-org/uix/docs/manual/13 Shadow DOM.md

 # Shadow DOM and Light DOM
-UIX provides mechanisms to encapsulate styles and manage child elements using [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM) and [Light DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).
-These features allow developers to build modular and reusable components while ensuring precise control over how child elements are rendered within the DOM.
+UIX provides mechanisms to place child elements in slots inside [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM) and Light DOM elements.
+While the Shadow DOM creates a completely encapsulated DOM which isolates all CSS styles from the parent DOM, the Light DOM also supports slots like the Shadow DOM, but is still part of the normal DOM.

 Slots are a powerful feature in the Shadow DOM and Light DOM, allowing developers to inject children into specific placeholders within a UIX component.
-By assigning a name attribute to a <slot> element and a matching slot attribute to child elements, you can control which content appears in which slot.
+By assigning a name attribute to a `<slot/>` element and a matching slot attribute to child elements, you can control which content appears in which slot.
 If the slot within the template definition has no name attribute set, all children will be injected into the first slot of the component.

 To define a shadow or light root for a component, you can use: